r4ulcl/nTask/README.md

   </a>

   </p>
 # nTask

-nTask is a program that allows you to distribute tasks (any command or program) among different computers using API communications and WebSockets.
-The main idea is to be able to launch task requests from any client to the manager for it to handle them.
-The manager sends these tasks in order to the different available workers, receiving a request from the worker with the execution result.
-Once this is done, it is stored in the database and optionally can be sent to a URL/API to manage the output in another program or API.
+nTask is a distributed task management program that allows you to distribute tasks, commands, or programs across multiple computers.
+It utilizes API communications and WebSockets to facilitate seamless communication between the manager and workers.
+The program consists of a manager component that handles task requests from clients and distributes them to available workers.
+The workers execute the tasks and send the execution results back to the manager, which then stores the results in a database.
+Additionally, the results can be sent to a specified URL/API for further processing.

-The manager uses a MySQL database to store all the information, storing both the information of each worker and all the task information.
-The manager also has a public API that is accessed with an authentication token.

-The idea is to connect another API, a Telegram bot or a simple bash script to this API to process tasks.
+You can connect another API, Telegram bot ot a simple bash script to the manager API to process tasks.

 ## Features

-- Worker connects to Manager using WebSockets.
-- Workers connects Manager using WebSockets.
-- Support for multiple workers.
+- **API-based Task Management**: nTask provides an API that allows users to manage tasks, enabling integration with other systems and services.

+- **WebSockets**: The manager and workers establish communication channels using WebSockets, ensuring real-time and efficient task distribution.

+- **Scalability**: nTask supports multiple workers, allowing parallel execution of tasks across a distributed network.

-- MySQL database to store task information.
+- **Database Integration**: The program utilizes a MySQL database to store task information, ensuring data persistence and easy retrieval.

-- Configuration of task modules in worker.conf JSON.
-- Same binary for manager and worker.
-- Support for multiple commands in a task, allowing sequential execution in a worker.
+- **Configuration Flexibility**: Task modules can be easily configured using a JSON file, providing flexibility in defining task behavior.

+- **Secure Task Execution**: Each worker can authenticate using a unique token, ensuring secure task execution.

+- **Parallel Task Execution**: Each worker can be configured to execute a configurable number of tasks simultaneously, improving overall performance.

-- Ability to send files as part of a task and save them to a custom path.
+- **File Support**: nTask supports sending files as part of a task and allows users to specify a custom path for saving the files.

+- **Secure Communication**: TLS support enables secure communication between the manager and workers, with certificate verification for added security.

-- Optional SSH tunneling to securely send the manager API port to clients without exposing it.
+- **Optional SSH Tunneling**: nTask provides the option to use SSH tunneling to securely send the manager API port to clients without exposing it.

+- **Multi-Platform Support**: nTask is compatible with both Linux and Windows operating systems, ensuring broad platform compatibility.

-- Docker and Docker Compose support.
+- **Docker Support**: The program is Docker and Docker Compose ready, simplifying deployment and management.

-- Support for multiple users in the manager using OAuth tokens.
+- **OAuth Support**: Multiple users can be managed in the manager using OAuth tokens, enhancing security and access control.

-- Works on Linux and Windows.
-- Each worker can have a unique token for authentication.
-- Each worker can execute a configurable number of tasks in parallel.
-- TLS support for secure communication between manager and workers, with certificate verification.
-- Ability to configure one VPS and clone it using different hostnames as IDs.
-- Compatible with dynamic IPs in workers (and manager if SSH tunneling is used).
+- **Dynamic IP Compatibility**: nTask is compatible with dynamic IPs, both for workers and the manager (when using SSH tunneling).

-- Callback option after task execution.
+- **Callback Option**: Users can configure callback options for task execution, enabling further processing or notifications.

-- Output logging to file.
+- **Logging**: Output logging to file is supported, facilitating easy tracking and analysis of task execution.

-- Swagger documentation.
-- Optional Swagger web interface.
+- **Documentation and Web Interface**: nTask provides Swagger documentation for easy integration and interaction with the API, along with an optional web interface for a more user-friendly experience.

 ## Installation